Applying for a licence to use television images

 Licence to show films

 Do you show films from a digital streaming or download service, or from physical media such as DVD or Blu-ray discs to employees or visitors?
-You require a licence from FilmService (in Dutch).
+You need a licence from FilmService (in Dutch).
 You can choose between a standard licence or a plus licence (in Dutch).
 The plus licence allows you to publicly announce your show.

 Some types of Videma licences may also grant you permission to show films as part of an agreement with FilmService.